BingoBoy479/Assembler_Intialised/README.md

 The file_reader function reads the contents of a file and returns them as a list of lines.

-The program_data_mem_allocator function takes the lines of the assembly code, processes them, and separates program memory and data memory instructions.
-It returns dictionaries prog_mem and data_mem, which store the instructions and their corresponding memory addresses.These two functions were made by Naitik(2022308)
+ THIS SECTION OF THE CODE WAS DELETED AS .TXT WAS NOT THE STANDARD FORM OF INPUT ~The program_data_mem_allocator function takes the lines of the assembly code, processes them, and separates program memory and data memory instructions.
+It returns dictionaries prog_mem and data_mem, which store the instructions and their corresponding memory addresses.These two functions were made by Naitik(2022308)~

 The linechecker function checks each line of the assembly code for syntax and semantic errors based on predefined rules.
 It returns an error message if any error is found.